aditya4274/Inflation-forecast/README.md

 - To measure the accuracy of the forecast, we'll be using mean absolute percentage error (MAPE) method.
 - The data we are using has been collected from the World Bank Organisation.
 - This is important to understand the monetary policies.
 Since monetary policy transmission is associated with significant lags, central banks aiming to achieve price stability need to be forward-looking in their decisions as well – which underscores the importance of inflation forecasting.
+- The forecast will have a point specific outcome.